Updated: Jun 1

 or that though the charge and prosecution witnesses named only the acquitted and the convicted accused persons there is other evidence which discloses the existence of named or other persons”

 (iii) In Prosecution of Common Object:

-Some offences must be committed by any member of unlawful assembly in prosecution of common object of that assembly.
+Some offences must be committed by any member of unlawful assembly in prosecution of the common object of that assembly.
 Object means the purpose, and it will be common when it is shared by the members of the unlawful assembly.
-Common object may be formed at any stage by all or few members of the assembly.
+A common object may be formed at any stage by all or a few members of the assembly.
 The explanation of this section shows it clearly.
 However common object is entertained in the human mind so there can be no evidence to prove directly about this.
 It is a question of the fact and can be culled out on the basis of facts and circumstances of each case.
 It can be determined from the nature of the assembly, the kinds of arms and their uses by it, behaviour and the language of the members of the assembly used before and after the incident.
-If only four out of the five assembled person have common object and not fifth, then that assembly is not an unlawful assembly.
-Simple onlooker or family of the parties cannot become the member of unlawful assembly unless they actively participated or encouraged the violence.
+If only four out of the five assembled person have a common object and not fifth, then that assembly is not an unlawful assembly.
+Simple onlooker or family of the parties cannot become a member of unlawful assembly unless they actively participated or encouraged the violence.

 In Moti Das v.
 Bihar Supreme Court held that pre-concert is not necessary.
 An assembly may be lawful in beginning but may turn into unlawful later.